Site Rules

 Pruning

-- Weekly compilation, monthly review, yearly meta-review
+- (bi?)monthish review, yearly meta-review

-- Preserves a fractal web of thought for analysis and historical reference
+- Preserves a fractal web of thought for analysis and historical reference?

 Random Note Exploration